algopattern/alpaca-site/content/home/welcome.md

 <br>

-Welcome to the website for people interested in algorithmic patterns, whether in textiles, music, architecture, dance, creative coding/live coding, or something else.
-Please get involved!
+Welcome to the website for people interested in algorithmic patterns, whether in textiles, music, architecture, dance, creative coding/live coding, juggling, or something else.